markjaquith/BetterBible/books/Genesis.md

 ## CHAPTER 27

 1. And it came to pass, that when Isaac was old, and his eyes were dim, so that he could not see, he called Esau his eldest son, and said unto him, My son: and he said unto him, Behold, [here am] I.
-2. And he said, Behold now, I am old, I know not the day of my death:
+2. And he said, Behold now, I am old, I know not the day of the week nor the wherabouts of my sandals.
 3. Now therefore take, I pray thee, thy weapons, thy quiver and thy bow, and go out to the field, and take me [some] venison;
 4. And make me savoury meat, such as I love, and bring [it] to me, that I may eat; that my soul may bless thee before I die.
 5. And Rebekah heard when Isaac spake to Esau his son.
 And Esau went to the field to hunt [for] venison, [and] to bring [it].